We may receive a commission on purchases made from links.

 It's best to start at the top and work your way down to bring the dirt down.
 Grab a duster and start hunting in the corners of the bathroom ceiling.
 Cobwebs, dust, and other mysteries lurk in those areas.
 Using a step stool or ladder, climb up and use a rag or whatever you like to dust (a broom works well in corners) and knock down anything hiding up high.
 While you're up there, look for any dust floating across the ceiling.
 You'd be surprised what you might find.
 We don't look up a lot.
 After the ceilings, it's time to focus on the walls.

 Bathroom walls are a magnet for spray and dirt.
-The Maids suggest a mild dish soap with warm water and a soft sponge to clean most walls.
+A mild dish soap with warm water and a soft sponge can clean most walls.
 If your bathrooms have flat paint, you need to be more careful.
-Flat, satin, and eggshell finishes rub off easier than others.
+Flat, satin, and eggshell finishes rub off more easily than others.
 With a soft, damp sponge, scrub very gently.
 Semi-gloss and gloss are more durable, and you can scrub more.

 Shine the light fixtures and unclog the bathroom fan

 What is coating the bathroom light fixtures?
 Dust mixed with hairspray, dry shampoo, and other yummy bath and body products to make you smell good leaves stickiness behind.
 When left to create layer after layer, it can seem like you need a chisel to get the stuff off.
 Your bathroom might get a lot brighter after you clean the light fixtures.
-Destination Lighting points out that built-up dust and grime on our lights can make them appear up to 30 percent less bright.
+In fact, built-up dust and grime on our lights can make them appear up to 30 percent less bright.
 That's quite a difference.
 Keeping them clean is essential so you can see your beautiful face in the mirror.
-Gather your supplies, including a soft rag, a bucket of warm water mixed with a drop of mild dish soap, and a dry towel.
+Gather your supplies, including a soft rag, a bucket of warm water mixed with a drop of a mild cleaner like Dawn Dish Soap, and a dry towel.
 Turn off the lights if you can still see.
 The brightness from the bulbs can hurt your eyes, and the bulbs get hot.
 Carefully and gently remove any light covers and wash them with warm water.
 You can also soak them in the kitchen sink.
-Gently wipe off lightbulbs with a dry towel to remove dust.
+Gently wipe off light bulbs with a dry towel to remove dust.
 Replace the fixture covers once they're dry.

 See yourself better in the mirror

 Is your bathroom mirror looking a little foggy?
 If it's beyond what glass cleaner can save, you may need to wash your mirror with something stronger.
-Molly Maid Housekeeping recommends mixing half a cup of distilled water with half a cup of white vinegar and one tablespoon of corn starch in a spray bottle.
+Mix half a cup of distilled water with half a cup of white vinegar and one tablespoon of corn starch in a spray bottle.
 Shake it up to mix well.
 Use a clean rag dipped in a small amount of rubbing alcohol to remove things like sticky hairspray spots.
-Put a little dab of rubbing alcohol on the corner of your rag.

 Clean the sinks, faucets, and counters